5 Reasons why Medical Insurance is a Necessity, Not an Option

-Changing lifestyles have increased the stress quotient in our lives - poor eating habits, lack of exercise, unproductive activities etc. all amount to stress.
+Changing lifestyles have increased the stress quotient in our lives - poor eating habits, lack of exercise, unproductive activities, etc. all amount to stress.
 Without medical insurance, you would only be adding to your woes.

 3. Many of us do not find it important.
 We must.

-A shrewd Indian usually has everything planned - from making a budget for the month to saving for one's daughter's wedding from the day she was born.
+A shrewd Indian usually has everything planned - from making a budget for the month to save for one's daughter's wedding from the day she was born.
 Strangely enough, this wisdom goes out the window when it comes to managing one's medical expenses.
 You must inculcate in yourself that medical insurance is a shield that saves you from medical expenses that might occur now, or later in the future.
 It is sensible to stay prepared.

-4. Life threatening diseases are becoming common.
+4. Life-threatening diseases are becoming common.

 It is advisable to get medical insurance early in life when the body is healthy and fit.
 It would help you get higher health coverage at a more competitive premium.

-5. You can avail income tax benefits.
+5. You can avail of income tax benefits.

 Yes, medical insurance can double as an investment instrument and help save tax.
 The premium amount paid for medical insurance is eligible for tax deductions under section 80D of the Income Tax Act.